-- 7. In the Colour view, create a new colour (give it the same name and add the prefix \2 or \sec, for example) or select the same rough colour as before. - 8.
+- 7. In the Colour view, create a new colour (give it the same name and add the prefix 2 or sec, for example) or select the same rough colour as before. - 8.
 In the Tools toolbar, select your drawing tool. - 9.
 In the Drawing or Camera view, draw the secondary animation on top of your rough drawing.

-- In the Xsheet View, select the next cell in which you want to draw. - In the Camera, Drawing or Xsheet view, press F and G to navigate between your drawings.
+- 10. Do one of the following: - In the Xsheet View, select the next cell in which you want to draw. - In the Camera, Drawing or Xsheet view, press F and G to navigate between your drawings.

-In the top, Drawing View or Camera View menu, select View > Onion Skin > Show Onion Skin.
+- 11. Do one of the following: - In the top, Drawing View or Camera View menu, select View > Onion Skin > Show Onion Skin. - In the Timeline view menu, select Onion Skin > Show Onion Skin.

-- In the Timeline view menu, select Onion Skin > Show Onion Skin. - Press Alt + O. - 12.
+- Press Alt + O. - 12.
 Extend the onion skin. - 13.
 In the Camera or Drawing view, draw the next secondary animation. - 14.
 Use the Flip and Easy Flipping toolbars to review your animation-see the Reference guide .